bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 # IANA Considerations

-The DNS record and TLV types defined by this document are intended to be managed by IANA.
+The TLV and message types defined by this document are intended to be managed by IANA.

 # To Do